Jennifer Swoffard and all of the staff are very polite and care about your needs. So glad I found this office.

 Melanoma Facts:

-1. Melanoma is the most common cancer for ages 25-29
+• Melanoma is the most common cancer in ages 25-29

-2. Greater than 50% of melanomas do not come from pre-existing moles.
-Said a different way, 50% of melanomas develop from seemingly normal skin.
+• Greater than 50% of melanomas do not come from pre-existing moles.
+In other words, 50% of melanomas originate from seemingly normal skin.

-4. You can use your smartphone to take photos of your skin to document your moles, both how they look and their location.
-Then, if in the future you are concerned about a spot changed, you can refer back to those high-quality photos.
+• You can use your smartphone to take photos of your skin to document your moles, including their appearance and location.
+Then, if you are concerned about a spot in the future, you can refer back to those high-quality photos.

 How is melanoma diagnosed?